hotndy/beautiful-jekyll/projects/LFGeneral.md

 title: Light Field Imaging and Applications
 show-avatar: false
 ---
-A _Light Field camera_ captures the image of 3D world in a more immersive way than conventional 2D imaging.
+[//]: # A _Light Field camera_ captures the image of 3D world in a more immersive way than conventional 2D imaging.
+The information is recorded not only on the camera sensor plane, but also the propogation of all light rays before they finally reach the sensor.

 <p align="center">
 <img src="https://hotndy.github.io/projects/LFCS/opticalDiagram.jpg" width="500px"/>